siewmoi/smkhorPrivateRepo/README.md

 ## Configure the project

-Run the following commands from <span>your Bash shell at the</span>
+Run the following commands from your Bash shell at the

 ## root of this project: